 Yet Britain isn’t alone in trying to discover its manner to its personal shape of modernity.
-Across the Irish Sea this week, the Irish Republic is grappling with the challenge too, in its very own specific way.
-On Friday, Ireland will vote in a referendum whether or not to repeal or keep the so-known as “8th amendment” clause in its constitution.
+Across the Irish Sea this week, the Irish Republic is grappling with the challenge, too, in its very own specific way.
+On Friday, Ireland will vote in a referendum whether or not to repeal or keep the so-known “8th amendment” clause in its constitution.
 This clause correctly outlaws abortion in maximum circumstances.
-For the maximum of the marketing campaign, opinion polls have counseled that the “sure” side, in favor of repeal, could win.
+For the maximum of the marketing campaign, opinion polls have counseled that the “sure” side could win in favor of repeal.
 We wish so.
 Yet as polling day nears, doubts have bubbled up.
 The possibility that rural Irish citizens may be preparing to ship a Brexit or Trump-fashion rebuff to the Irish urban elite haunts much of the coverage and comment.

 As polls slender earlier than the abortion vote, is rural Ireland setting up a Brexit second?

-The commentator Fintan O’Toole wrote these days that Ireland’s mentality on abortion is not to this point removed from the mentality of Brexit.
-In each case – over migration in Britain, and abortion in Ireland – a proud island kingdom has defined itself in opposition to a cool animated film of a permissive Europe.
-In each case, it has pretended that an ancestral myth of its own purity and exceptionalism may be upheld.
+The commentator Fintan O’Toole wrote these days that Ireland’s mentality on abortion is not removed from the mentality of Brexit.
+In each case – migration in Britain and abortion in Ireland – a proud island kingdom has defined itself in opposition to a cool animated film of a permissive Europe.
+Each case has pretended that an ancestral myth of its own purity and exceptionalism may be upheld.
 If Ireland votes noon Friday, it will take a perverse stance against modernity, just as Britain did over Brexit.
 The long walk will in no way be an instant line.
-But it’s far an adventure that must be taken, by princes and peoples alike.
+But it’s far an adventure that must be taken by princes and peoples alike.